 An interface that’s balanced with aesthetics and accessibility isn’t necessarily easy on the eyes for every user.
 Within the subset of the minority, there’s another majority and minority.
 The majority of the minority are users who don’t have extreme visual impairments and will be able to use a balanced design.
 But the minority of the minority who have extreme visual impairments will still have issues.

 Designing for the smallest minority will make your design accessible to users with extreme visual impairments.
 However, your design will alienate normal-visioned users who make up the majority of your base.
 For this reason, the best design is a balanced one that satisfies the largest minority.

 What about the needs of the smallest minority?
 Most users with extreme visual impairments use assistive technologies that provide high contrast modes.
 These modes allow them to read low contrast interfaces by inverting the screen colors.
-As you can see, users with extreme visual impairments need a drastically different presentation than others.

 Local High Contrast Mode